Features

 Tour View

-A Tour is an interactive slideshow that guides users across our virtual globe as its narrative unfolds through images, videos, text, audio, maps, mini-lectures, and web resources.
-In building our three AP courses and the US History Survey we have created over 400 Tours covering all AP unit topics as well as AP-aligned Deep Dives.
+A Tour is an interactive visual narrative that guides users across our virtual globe through images, videos, text, audio, maps, mini-lectures, and web resources.
+In building our three AP courses and the US History Survey, we have created over 400 Tours covering all AP unit topics, as well as AP-aligned Deep Dives.

 Orange map pin icon on a black background